martis42/depend_on_what_you_use/README.md

 However an issue about potential problems with this new approach was raised: https://github.com/bazelbuild/bazel/issues/14950.
 We will wait some time to make sure `interface_deps` really is the forward path before investing time into this.

+## Known limitations

+* If includes are added through a macro, this is invisible to DWYU.
+* Defines are ignored.
+  No matter if they are defined directly inside the header under inspection, headers from the dependencies or injected through the `defines = [...]` attribute of the `cc_` rules.
+* Include statements utilizing `..` to go up the directory tree are not resolved.

-## Supported Platforms
+# Supported Platforms

+## Operating system

+DWYU is not designed for a specific platform.
+Ubuntu 20.04 is however the only OS DWYU is currently being tested on.

-### Bazel
+## Bazel

 Minimum required Bazel version is **4.0.0**.
 * Before 3.3.0 CcInfo compilation_context has a structure which is not supported by the aspect
 * Before 4.0.0 the global json module is not available in Starlark

-### Python
+## Python

 Requires Python 3.
 Code is only tested with Python 3.8, but should work with most 3.X versions.

-## Operating system

-DWYU is not designed for a specific platform.
-Ubuntu 20.04 is however the only OS DWYU is currently being tested on.

-## Known limitations

-* If includes are added through a macro, this is invisible to DWYU.
-* Defines are ignored.
-  No matter if they are defined directly inside the header under inspection, headers from the dependencies or injected through the `defines = [...]` attribute of the `cc_` rules.
-* Include statements utilizing `..` to go up the directory tree are not resolved.

 # Contributing